Hibou57/PostiATS-Utilities/doc/lexemes-guide.md

 For the tokens of this list starting with "@", "#", "%" and "\`": these tokens will not be parsed as this if they are preceded (without blanks) by a symbolic identifier.
-For the tokens of this list starting with a "'", there will not be parsed as this if they are not preceded (without blanks) by an alphanumeric identifier.
+For the tokens of this list starting with a "'", there will not be parsed as this if they are preceded (without blanks) by an alphanumeric identifier.